magicpatterns/catalog/packages/mirrorful/README.md

 yarn add mirrorful --dev
 ```

-## Usage
+## ✨ Usage

-Run mirrorful and it will start a local editor ✨
+Run mirrorful and it will start a local editor at `localhost:5050`.

 ```
 yarn run mirrorful